Adeyemi0/Lead-Scoring/README.md

 ## Background Overview

 This project investigates the browsing behavior of users and how various actions they take on a website influence their purchasing decisions.
 In an increasingly competitive digital marketplace, understanding what drives users to make purchases is critical for businesses to optimize their websites and increase conversion rates.
-The primary objective of this project is to identify key interactions between different browsing behaviors (such as viewing images, reviews, or product specifications) and their effect on purchase likelihood.
+The primary objective of this project is to identify key interactions between different browsing behaviors (such as viewing images, reviews, product specifications...) and their effect on purchase likelihood.
 The results provide actionable insights to help improve website user experience and drive higher sales.

 ## Data Dictionary